syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 {% highlight js %}

-       $(function () {
+    $(function() {
         $("#GanttContainer").ejGantt({
             dataSource: data, //Provides data source for Gantt
-                taskIdMapping: "taskID",//Provide name of the property which contains task id in the data source
+            taskIdMapping: "taskID", //Provide name of the property which contains task id in the data source
-                taskNameMapping: "taskName",//Provide name of the property which contains task name in the data source
+            taskNameMapping: "taskName", //Provide name of the property which contains task name in the data source
-                scheduleStartDate: "02/01/2014",//Provide schedule header start date
+            scheduleStartDate: "02/01/2014", //Provide schedule header start date

-                scheduleEndDate: "03/14/2014",//Provide schedule header end date
+            scheduleEndDate: "03/14/2014", //Provide schedule header end date
-                startDateMapping: "startDate",//Provide name of the property which contains start date of the task in the data source
+            startDateMapping: "startDate", //Provide name of the property which contains start date of the task in the data source

-                durationMapping: "duration",//Provide name of the property which contains duration of the task in the data source
+            durationMapping: "duration", //Provide name of the property which contains duration of the task in the data source
-                progressMapping: "progress",//Provide name of the property which contains progress of the task in the data source
+            progressMapping: "progress", //Provide name of the property which contains progress of the task in the data source
-                childMapping: "subtasks",//Provide name of the property which contains subtask of the task in the data source });
+            childMapping: "subtasks", //Provide name of the property which contains subtask of the task in the data source });
     });

 {% endhighlight %}